open-xchange/appsuite-middleware/documentation/components/mail_authenticity/mail_authenticity.md

 The property `com.openexchange.mail.authenticity.trusted.tenants` defines a comma separated list of tenants.
 All further properties contain an optional [tenant] part which must use one tenant defined by this property.

 The property `com.openexchange.mail.authenticity.trusted.[tenant].config` specifies a comma separated list of trusted mail address configurations.
 Each configuration consists of a trusted mail address and an optional imageId separated by a colon (address[:imageId]).
 The use of the `imageId` will be explained later.
-The mail address allows wildcards like * (any string) or ? (any character).
+The mail address allows wild-cards like * (any string) or ? (any character).
 The optional `[tenant]` part of the property can be used to explicitly define different image and fall-back images for the different tenants.

 The property `com.openexchange.mail.authenticity.trusted.[tenant.]image.[imageId]` defines for each tenant a set of images that can be configured and is to be shown by clients for trusted mail addresses.

-The property `com.openexchange.mail.authenticity.trusted.[tenant].fallbackImage` defnines for each tenant the fall-back image that is to be shown by the clients for trusted e-mail addresses without a configured image.
+The property `com.openexchange.mail.authenticity.trusted.[tenant].fallbackImage` defines for each tenant the fall-back image that is to be shown by the clients for trusted e-mail addresses without a configured image.

 ## Appendix A: Example Configuration